soenneker/soenneker.reflection.cache/README.md

 ### Notes

+- Consider if caching is even necessary for your use case.
+If you're only calling Reflection once, it may not be worth it.
 - Be thoughtful of your memory footprint and where/when you dispose of the cache.
 - A cache removal mechanism is needing to be built yet.
 - Many Reflection functionalities are not yet implemented, and could benefit from caching.